Guildford School of Art

 Guildford School of Art was formed in 1856 as Guildford Working Men's Institution and was one of several schools of art run by Surrey County Council.
 After several mergers with tertiary art institutions it became part of the University for the Creative Arts in 2008.

 Background

 Before 1900 Britain was famous for its Arts and Crafts movement, a style of architecture and interior design practiced at the then School of Art, and which was influential on western design leading up to Modernism, the latter propounded in the German Bauhaus, particularly their use of a "Preliminary" course to change students' basic thinking.
 That was widely replicated in British art schools as a "Foundation" course.
-After World War II the British Government realized that British design was less popular than American and Swiss design.
+After World War II the British Government realized that British design was less popular than American or Swiss design.